Craig Murray: Investigative reporting

+Scepticism about Salisbury poisoning

 Murray questioned the official UK government account of the Skripal poisoning in Salisbury, March 2018, writing on his blog that Israeli security services were more likely to be behind the poisoning than Russia and that, while Russia lacked a motive, "Israel has a clear motivation for damaging the Russian reputation".
 This contributed to The Times and others writing that he had promoted conspiracy theories.
 Murray, who had visited the former chemical site at Nukus, Uzbekistan, where novichok was manufactured, stated that Russia's stocks had been dismantled with US assistance.
 He said "anyone who expresses scepticism" about Russian involvement in the poisoning "is seen as an enemy of the state".
-In September 2018, Murray claimed in a blog post that the photos issued by the Metropolitan Police of the suspects in the poisoning of Sergei and Yulia Skripal were "impossible" because they depicted the two suspects at the same place at the same time.
+In September 2018 Murray wrote in a blog post that the photos issued by the Metropolitan Police of the suspects in the poisoning of Sergei and Yulia Skripal were "impossible" because they depicted the two suspects at the same place at the same time.
 A Metropolitan Police spokesperson confirmed that the photographs "of two suspects at Gatwick are taken from two different cameras covering separate lanes at the point passengers exit from international arrivals".
-Murray retracted his claim, corrected his post and added a note that "it is good to acknowledge mistakes".
+Murray subsequently retracted this and corrected his post and added a note that "it is good to acknowledge mistakes".

+Relationship with Julian Assange and WikiLeaks

+In December 2016 Murray said that the leak of Democratic National Committee (DNC) and Hillary Clinton campaign emails before the US 2016 presidential election was the work of a DNC insider, and said that he had met the leaker.
+Murray said that the US intelligence claims about the source of the leaks were "bullshit".
+Murray contradicted the conclusion of American intelligence services that the Russian authorities had hacked the DNC and Clinton servers.
+Assange responded by saying that "Craig Murray is not authorized to talk on behalf of WikiLeaks."

 Murray was one of few people granted access to Julian Assange's extradition hearing which started in the Old Bailey on 7 September 2020.
 He published detailed reports of each day's proceedings on his website.
 He was invited to Assange and Stella Moris' wedding at Belmarsh Prison in March 2022.
 The UK Ministry of Justice said it had barred Murray from attending due to security concerns.
 It had initially said that Murray had not been invited.
 Murray said his ban was aimed at isolating Assange.